N4321D/Variational-Autoencoder-Demo/README.md

 The notebook can be executed in Colab [**here**](https://drive.google.com/file/d/1C5FNazC6efC32GGIwB8_RS1ZeaL4gu1O/view?usp=drive_link)

 ## Local
-But if you want to run it locally you can download the notebook here.
+But if you want to run it locally (recommended) you can download the notebook here.

 ### Docker container
 To setup the right environment I recommend to use this container that we built if you have an NVIDIA GPU: